ipspace/netlab/docs/dev/validation.md

         preempt: bool
 ```

-As you can see, the dictionary-based approach allows in-depth validation of nested attributes.

-Using the dictionary-based approach, each attribute could be:
+The dictionary-based approach allows in-depth validation of nested attributes, where each attribute could be:

 * Another dictionary without the **type** key (use for nested attributes)
 * A string specifying the desired data type.
-* A dictionary specifying the data type in **type** key and additional parameters (see [](dev-valid-data-types))
+* A dictionary specifying the data type in **type** key, and containing additional parameters described in [](dev-valid-data-types).

 (dev-valid-data-types)=
 ## Valid Data Types

 Validator recognizes standard Python data types (**str**, **int**, **bool**, **list** or **dict**) and networking-specific data types (**asn**, **ipv4**, **ipv6**, **rd**, **mac** and **net**).

-Data type can be specified as a string (without additional parameters), or as a dictionary with a **type** attribute (data type as a string) and additional type-specific validation parameters.
+The data type can be specified as a string (without additional parameters) or a dictionary with a **type** attribute (data type as a string) and other type-specific validation parameters.

-For example, VLAN link parameters include **access** and **native** that can be any string value as well as **mode** that must have one of the predefined values:
+For example, VLAN link parameters include **access** and **native**, which can be any string value, as well as **mode** that must have one of the predefined values:

 ```
 vlan: